trxe/notes-blog/content/graphics-rendering/8_Deferred_Shading.md

 2. Expensive to compute
 3. Inconvenient to compute in 3D object space, done mostly on CPU, and hard to move to GPU

-We can better harness GPU computation by **approximating oslution** by computing per-pixel accessibility in screen space.
+We can better harness GPU computation by **approximating** the solution by computing per-pixel accessibility in screen space.

 ### Approach